William Crozier (Irish artist): Exhibitions

 Examples of the artist's work can be seen in most major public and private collections in the British Isles, and in the National Galleries of Ireland, Canada, Poland and Australia, and the Tate Gallery in Britain among many other national collections.
-He is strongly represented in the corporate collections in the UK and Ireland, including BNP Paribas and British Petroleum Plc.
-William Crozier's work features in all current reference works on 20th century Irish and Scottish Art.
+He is strongly represented in corporate collections in the UK and Ireland, including BNP Paribas and British Petroleum Plc.
+William Crozier's work features in all current reference works on 20th-century Irish and Scottish Art.

 Work by Crozier can be seen in the following public collections: Aberdeen Art Gallery, The Ulster Museum, City Art Gallery (Birmingham), Huddersfield Art Gallery, The European Commission (Brussels), Museum of Modern Art (Copenhagen), Crawford Municipal Gallery (Cork), Museum of Modern Art (Dallas), Irish Museum of Modern Art (Dublin), Royal Hibernian Academy (Dublin), Office of Public Works (Dublin), Scottish National Gallery of Modern Art (Edinburgh), City Art Gallery (Gdańsk), Victoria and Albert Museum (London), National Gallery of Australia (Melbourne), National Gallery of Canada (Ottawa), and the National Museum (Warsaw).